 OmiseGO Paper Wallet

-Even though there is no official paper wallet generator for OMG tokens, you can very easily use the previously mentioned MyEtherWallet to generate a paper wallet.
+Despite the fact that there is no official paper wallet generator for OMG tokens, you can very easily use the previously mentioned MyEtherWallet to generate a paper wallet.
 Even though they might seem useless, paper wallets actually offer a high level of protection (considering the fact that they are by no means connected to any device or to the online world).
 Of course, the easiest and simplest way to create a paper wallet is to take a piece of paper and write your private keys on it.
 Just make sure you store it properly.

 We hope our list of the best OmiseGo wallets proved useful to you, and we wish all the best in your future endeavors as a crypto investor in 2019.